microsoftgraph/msgraph-sdk-javascript/changelogs/v3-upgrade-guide.md

 ### Introducing support for `@azure/identity TokenCredentials`
 - Added a `TokenCredentialAuthenticationProvider` enabling the use of `@azure/identity` `credential classes` for authentication purposes.
 - The `TokenCredentialAuthenticationProvider` enables server-side authentication using `credential classes` such as `ClientSecretCredential` or `ClientCertificateCredential`.
+- Find the samples on how to use `TokenCredentialAuthenticationProvider` here - [TokenCredentialAuthenticationProvider samples](./samples/tokenCredentialSamples)

 ### LargeFileUploadTask